 Yes, this is cheap and maybe because it’s small.
 What’s really nice is that it’s designed to fit into a corner of the tank so it can fit in well.
 This filter only measure 3.2 x 2.4 x 3 inches, and it has a right-angle corner design.

 Yet this intriguing cake-like design has 2 layers of filtration.
 One uses the cotton sediment pad to trap particulates fecal matter.
 Then you also have activated charcoal that deals with the ammonia along with the bad smells and discolorations in the water.
 This also aerates the water, so you can be sure your betta has oxygen.

-It’s a simple filter for a small tank, and for betta what else do you need?
+It’s a simple filter for a small tank, and for betta fish what else do you need?
 You need minimal water movement and low noise and you can get that with the right air pump.
 It’s very gentle and quiet.
 Some people have even managed to put in biological ceramic media for beneficial bacteria.

 Does a Betta Fish Really Need a Filter?

-In a very narrow sense, it’s actually true that a filter is not absolutely necessary for your betta to survive.
+In a very narrow sense, it’s actually true that an aquarium filter is not absolutely necessary for your betta to survive.
 But the point of having betta in your fish tank isn’t about their mere survival.
 As a responsible keeper, you want your betta to thrive in the very best environment you can provide for them.
 To do that will require the filter for the betta.